ajholzbach/dotfiles/README.md

 ## Notes

-- If you previously used `install.sh`, prefer a fresh setup with Chezmoi as above.
-The script is unmaintained.
+- Legacy files from pre-Chezmoi setup are archived in `archive/` for reference only
+- All active configuration is managed through `home/` and Chezmoi
-- Explore `home/.chezmoiscripts/` for any on-apply hooks and bootstrap steps handled by Chezmoi.
+- See `home/.chezmoiscripts/` for automated setup steps (fonts, tools, etc.)